Sue: Bob Baker. Why do I know that name?

 Me: Yes, but Birmingham’s Nostalgia and Comics had a full-size Mandrel in their shop window during the 1980s.
 I spent a great deal of time staring at it.

 The Doctor orders Tryst to turn his unstable CET machine off before storming out.

 Sue: Don’t leave the room until he switches it off!
 You can’t trust Tryst as far as you can…

 Sue: Oh.
 I definitely didn’t expect that.

 The Doctor finds himself chasing a Gary Glitter impersonator through the Empress’ passenger sections, which, thanks to some very clever editing, seem to go on forever.

-Sue: This is a public health and safety film about the dangers of drugs, tooth decay and driving spaceships under the influence.
+Sue: This is basically a public health and safety film about the dangers of drugs, tooth decay and driving spaceships under the influence.